Why Might a Job Postings Have No Closing Date?

 Despite online applications systems that tell where applications are in the hiring process, applicants can never know where they stand until it is all over.
 The closing date at least gives them a data element for making an educated guess about when they can forget about getting hired.

 Organizations use the closing date to draw a line in the sand for rejecting late applications.
 The date justifies throwing away applications that come in after the deadline.

 Working without a closing date complicates the process for hiring managers and human resources professionals because they do not have a publicized date by which they can easily cut off receiving applications.
 However, there are a few circumstances when working without a closing date is advantageous to the organization.

 Many Open Positions for the Same Job Function

-Organizations handle such applicant pools differently, but most either hold accepted applications in the pool for a predetermined period of time or use all accepted applications for the next vacancy.
+Organizations handle such applicant pools differently, but most either hold accepted applications in the pool for a predetermined period or use all accepted applications for the next vacancy.

 With the first option, applicants are encouraged to reapply once the timeframe runs out.
 Organizations do not want to hang onto applications indefinitely because people become disinterested in the job over time.